mdreier/hlo-api-client/README.md

 ### General Considerations

-To use the API, you need to get a user refresh token.
+To use the API client, you need to get a user refresh token.
 From the API Documentation:

 > Connecting to the server is initiated with a **user token**.Each user token identifies the user requesting the data from the API, along with
 > other important details the API needs.
 Users must provide their user token to a tool they wish to employ, and that tool then accesses the HLO